Primary Care Opportunities

 • Suburban Medicine - Residents will also have a choice of our suburban outpatient medicine practices to rotate through.
 As in the urban health rotation, residents will have the opportunity to “try-on” a future career.

-OBM – Office Based Medicine Track
+Office Based Medicine (OBM) Rotation

 Program Overview

 The benefit of Internal Medicine is in the options you have to craft and redefine your career over a lifetime of practice.
-The OBM track provides an opportunity for outpatient skill development for residents who are interested in primary care or an ambulatory-based specialty looking for more ambulatory experience than a traditional Internal Medicine residency program would offer.
-Rather than the longitudinal electives utilized in the PCRE track, OBM has dedicated ambulatory months at the UConn Health Internal Medicine Associates office.
+OBM provides an opportunity for outpatient skill development for residents who are interested in primary care or an ambulatory-based specialty looking for more ambulatory experience than a traditional Internal Medicine residency program would offer.
+Rather than the longitudinal electives utilized in the PCRE track, OBM has dedicated ambulatory blocks at the UConn Health Internal Medicine Associates office.

 Details